Chung-Ying Tsai, PhD

 Selected Publications

-- Development of Interview and Online Self-Report Versions of Motor and Sensory Components of a Neurological Exam for Classifying Spinal Cord Injury (One-SCI).
+- Development of Interview and Online Self-report Versions of Motor and Sensory Components of a Neurological Exam for Classifying Spinal Cord Injury (One-SCI).
 Thomas N. Bryce, Laiba Afzal, Stephen P. Burns, Marcel P. Dijkers, Steven Kirshblum, Ralph J. Marino, Jayme O'Connor, Arianny Ramirez, Brittany Snider, Lisa Spielman, Chung Ying Tsai.
 Archives of Physical Medicine and Rehabilitation